SudoRohit/AutoLogin/README.md

 Then you need to download the web driver for your browser.
 Here we used Firefox browser, so we downloaded Gecko Driver.

-Now open any text editor type your code.
+Now open any text editor and type your code.

 Following is the code for automating login page.